Guilouz/Creality-Helper-Script-Wiki/docs/helper-script/guppyflo.md

 - You can also configure Mobileraker App for remote access, see <a href="../mobileraker-companion/#add-printer-remote-access-with-guppyflo">here</a>.

 !!!
 Note
-    **For now camera not working remotely on Fluidd or Mainsail Web interface and it will be fixed in future release of GuppyFLO.**
+    **The camera works remotely only when configured on the Fluidd or Mainsail web interface.
+See the [Configure Camera](../../configurations/configure-camera.md) section.**

 <br />